Quantcast

 The relationships in Hominoidea to the best of our knowledge.
 Image credits: Rursus.

-Biologists don’t like groups that only include a few of its members because they aren’t very informative or representative.
+Biologists don’t like groups that only include a few of their members because they aren’t very informative or representative.
 They instead use monophyletic groups that include all of the descendants of a common ancestor.
 “Ape” now becomes another word for Hominoid, the all-encompassing group that includes humans, gorillas, chimps, orangutans, and gibbons.
 Within this group, humans are included with the rest of the great apes.
 The term “great apes” specifically includes humans too.
 Scientists distinguish between humans by calling them Hominin and others as “non-human apes”.

 Many opinions